QuantisDev/sentinel/README.md

 An all-powerful toolset for QuantisNet.

-Sentinel is an autonomous agent for persisting, processing and automating Energi V12.1 governance objects and tasks, and for expanded functions in the upcoming Energi V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Quantis Network governance objects and tasks, and for expanded functions in the upcoming Energi V13 release (Evolution).

 Sentinel is implemented as a Python application that binds to a local version 2.1.2 quantisnetd instance on each QuantisNet v2.1.2 masternode.